Voitash/CodecademyPortfolio/README.md

 ## Welcome to my first public repository.
 This is one of the tasks from Codecademy - Front-end Developer Path.

-Retro Computer Style Porfolio using only pure CSS!
-No single image was used.
+Retro Computer Style Porfolio using pure CSS only!
+No single image was used for this project!

 ### Technolgies:
 - **Html5:** I was trying to stay as semantic as I could (due to specific UI/overall design).
 Easy send e-mail form (no JS).